pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 * Report sre-bot bugs
 * Ask any questions concerning this challenge

+## Participation Notes

+Glad you are interested!
+Before you start hacking, these are something you should know to get you started quickly.

+### About team-up

+* You need to team up before submitting the [application form](https://forms.pingcap.com/f/high-performance-challenge-en).
+One team could only select one workload for optimization.
+* Up to five participants are allowed in a team; cross team-up is not allowed.
+* If you have trouble in team-up, give a shout in the Slack channel for help.
+Or you can sign up as a one-person team.

+### About challenge points

+* Your team only earns points when you resolve the issues that you created for your target workload optimization.
+If the issues resolved are not relevant, there will be no points granted.
+* The team points are the sum of the points of all the tasks completed by your team members.
+* The leaderboard in real time does not indicate the final team rankings.
+See [Evaluation criteria](#evaluation-criteria) for all the factors at play.
+* The organizing committee determines the challenge points for the created issues under each workload.
+The points are determined according to the team's estimated work.

+### About mentors

+* Only one mentor is allowed in a team and one mentor could only provide instructions to one team.
+* The team that needs mentoring could contact the organizing committee in the Slack channel.

+### Evaluation criteria

+The results of the challenge will be evaluated in teams.
+The organizing committee will pull the latest working branches of each team at 18:00 on Nov.15 (China Standard Time) to evaluate workload optimization results and calculate the total PR points of each team.
+Besides, each team has 7 minutes to present their teamwork for the optimization on Nov.21.

+**The final ranking is determined by:**

+* Performance improvement (65%): performance improvement (percentage) of the working branch compared with the base Master branch
+* PR points of the team (30%): the validated PRs merged into Master
+* Presentation (5%): presentation performance

 ## Before participation

 1   See [Join GitHub](https://github.com/join) to create a GitHub account